-The Budget Division will load agencies' base and work program legislatively approved budget figures into NEBS.
-The sample screen shot to the right illustrates how this data appears in the system and below is where the Edit Actual/WP screen is found in NEBS in the Line Item tab, near the top of the page, and to the right of the Decision Unit Filter.
+The Budget Division will load agencies' base and work program legislatively approved budget amounts (current L01 version) into NEBS.
+The sample screen shot above illustrates how this data appears in the system and below is where the Edit Actual/WP screen is found in NEBS in the Line Item tab, near the top of the page, and to the right of the Decision Unit Filter.